MudroadWhite/pm-neo4j-helper/README.md

 ## More Information

-Functionalities are being tested on Windows 10 with PyCharm.
+Functionalities are being tested on Windows 10 with PyCharm and Python 3.9.0.

-Current progress: relations for part I has been tested for conflicts, and can be uploaded to database.

 ## Running the Helper

-After installing Python(>3.9), Python's library for Neo4j is also required.
+After installing Python(>=3.9), Python's library for Neo4j is also required.

 ```commandline
 python.exe -m pip install neo4j